liamcottle/XposedSafetyNet/README.md

 It allows you to use Android applications which use Google SafetyNet Attestation on a device that fails the SafetyNet check.
 (Usually due to Root or Xposed being installed)

+Note: This module communicates with an external API maintained by me, which provides the valid attestations on demand.
+This external API is closed source and is not free.

 ## How to Use ?

 - Obtain an API Key